Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 3. Combining characters

 Since Hammond does not appear in the source material, the circumstances and characters surrounding Malcolm's reluctant journey to Isla Sorna are vastly different.
 In the film, for example, Ian throws himself back into the dinosaur line of fire to rescue his girlfriend, Sarah Harding (Julianne Moore), who has been recruited by Hammond to document the animals and their behavioral patterns.
-In the book, on the other hand, the inciting incident comes courtesy of Richard Levine, an arrogant paleontologist who travels to Site B of to prove that dinosaurs still exist (a theory that Malcolm originally shoots down).
+In the book, on the other hand, the inciting incident comes courtesy of Richard Levine, an arrogant paleontologist who travels to Site B to prove that dinosaurs still exist (a theory that Malcolm originally shoots down).

 When Ian learns of what Levine has done, he mounts a rescue mission co-led by Jack Thorne (owner of a company that customizes vehicles for scientific expeditions) and his chief foreman, Eddie Carr.
 For the Hollywood-ized version, Thorne and Carr were rolled into one character — played by Richard Schiff.